Skip to Main Content

 You may note your clitoris "nodding" down, your anal sphincter drawing in or "winking," and your perineal body moving inward/away from the mirror.
 These are all signs your muscles are contracting properly.
 When you relax your muscles, everything should return to its starting position.

 Could you see your pelvic floor move inwards & tighten when you engage your muscles?
+(You may need to use your hands to adjust your pubic hair and labia so that you can see.)

 • Yes, I see a good contraction and relaxation